Costco Chicken Meatballs

 Notes

-- Mixing just until combined keeps the meatballs tender.
-Apply pressure when mixing the meat mixture through your hands to blend all the ingredients together.
+- Don't Overmix: Mixing just until combined keeps them tender.
+Apply light pressure when mixing the meat through your hands to blend all the ingredients together.

-- Meatballs should reach an internal temperature of 165°F for doneness.
+- Check Internal Temp: Meatballs should reach an internal temperature of 165F for doneness.

 Nutrition